getzlab/canine/pipeline_options.md

 input configuration provided by the user into a specific set of inputs for each job.
 Below are the two types of available input adapters, and an example configuration for each.

-### Global Options

-* `arrays`: A list of input names which should be considered a bash array, instead of an array of individual arguments

 ### Manual (default) adapter

 The Manual adapter is default.
 It takes inputs at face value.
 Constant inputs will